 Nishkalank Mahadev Temple

 At a distance of 28 km from Bhavnagar Railway Station, Nishkalank Mahadev Temple is a Hindu temple located at Koliyak near Bhavnagar, Gujarat.
-Situated in Koliyak Beach, it is one of the rarest sea temples in India and among the most visited places of pilgrimage in Bhavnagar.
+Situated in Koliyak Beach, it is one of the rarest sea temples in India you must include in your Gujarat trip and among the most visited places of pilgrimage in Bhavnagar.

 Located about a kilometer into the sea, the temple is dedicated to Lord Shiva.
 The temple has 5 distinct swayambhu Shiva lingams on a square platform and each is having a Nandi statue facing it.
 This temple is submerged during high tides in the sea and emerges during low tides to reveal itself majestically, promising its devotees to wash away all sins.
 During the high tide, the idol of the lord is submerged and all that can be seen are the flag and a pillar.
 The temple was built with special care to withstand high tides and is truly remains an unsolved mystery to modern engineers and technology experts.